pekkis/hardcore-react-training/README.md

 ### VSCode packages

-If you use VSCode, you must install at least the following extensions.
+If you use VSCode, you should install at least the following extensions.

 - ESLint
 - Prettier - Code formatter
 - EditorConfig for VS Code
 - PostCSS syntax
 - vscode-styled-components

+Some other nice extensions here that I personally use:

+- Visual studio IntelliCode

 ## Howto